 Modifying your car not only gives you chance to stamp your personality onto your vehicle but also helps make it faster and safer.
 However, modifications come with their fair share of pitfalls, such as impacting the reliability of your car and even increasing your car insurance rates.
+Here’s how.

-The majority of standard insurance policies do not cover these modifications.
+A majority of standard insurance policies do not cover these modifications.
 However, by modifying your insurance policy, you may ensure that you have adequate coverage for your car, including aftermarket parts.

 Insurance companies define car modifications differently.
 Modified car insurance is often a replacement-cost policy, which means it will cover the cost of the modified parts on your vehicle.
-This implies you may need to hire an appraiser to help you list and value your customized parts.
+This implies you may need to hire an appraiser to help you list and put value to your customized parts.

 You and your insurance will almost certainly need to agree on the value of the vehicle.
 While this sort of policy may be more expensive than a conventional policy, it usually provides superior coverage.